cosmos/cosmos-sdk/x/authz/README.md

 * provided `Authorization` is not implemented.
 * grantee doesn't have permission to run the transaction.
 * if granted authorization is expired.

-### MsgPruneExpiredGrants

-Message that clean up 75 expired grants.
-A user has no benefit sending this transaction, it is only used by the chain to clean up expired grants.

 ## Events